QuidBit/NavBit/README.md

 # NavBit
 NavBit is a Android library that serves as the core backbone of your app.
-It efficiently handles navigation between views, managing app states, and updating the UI seamlessly, ensuring a smooth and responsive user experience.
+It efficiently handles managing app states, updating on changes from outside sources, navigation between screens (including sheets and popups), ensuring a smooth and responsive user experience.

+Built on Compose, in which all UI is defined using Composables.

 ## Structure

-An app built with NavBit contains three pieces of data:
+An app built with NavBit contains two pieces of data:
  - `Interaction` - What the user can do
  - `NavigationState` - The different states the app can be in
- - `ScreenData` - The different type of screens that can be shown

- These three are in turn manipulated using the three handler classes:
+ All logic is then handled in three different classes:
  - `InteractionHandler`
  - `NavigationStateHandler`
- - `ScreenDataHandler`
+ - `ScreenHandler`

 ## Flow

 In general, the flow of the app is:
-    `Interaction` -> `NavigationState` -> `ScreenData`
+    `Interaction` -> `NavigationState` -> `@Composable`

 The app can emit Interactions when for example a user touches a button.